How to make self rising Masa mix for light, crispy and tastier homemade corn tortillas.

 The best way to mix this to make sure it is thoroughly mixed, is to whisk it for a couple of minutes.

 I like to fold the flour over with my whisk like I am folding in egg whites.

 This technique sort of sifts the flour as it mixes.

 After about 2 minutes, sift it together 2 or 3 times.
-(A large size sifter is a terrific investment for this.)

 This mixing and sifting will take you a little while, so don't get in a hurry.